pingsoli/shell/README.md

-# shell
+# Shell Scripts

 ## Description
-This directory contains all scripts of configuring ubuntu system.
+this repo contains useful tools installation and conveninet scripts.

-NOTE: not tested on other linux distribution.
+NOTE: not tested on other unix-like system.